ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     This sets the histogramming to only begin after NHistEquilSteps iterations.
 This is so that the fluctuation populations at the beginning of a calculation may be left out.

+**PRINTORBOCCS**
+    Default=.false.
+    This turns on the histogramming of the determinant populations, and at the end of the spawning, calls a routine to add up the contribution of each orbital to the final wavefunction.
+A ORBOCCUPATIONS file is then printed containing the orbitals and their normalised absolute occupations.

 **WRITEDETE** [NoHistBins] [MaxHistE]
     This is an FCIMC option and will write out a histogram of the energies of determinants which have had particles spawned at them and their excitation level.
 The histogram logs the total